 “If someone intercepts the photon and performs something other than the agreed-upon calculation or measurement, you will immediately know it didn’t reach its intended target and you can stop communicating,” says Tiago Mata, a lecturer in science and technology studies at University College London.

 If quantum cryptography makes it a hundred times more difficult for “bad guys” to crack systems and steal the data — or an improvement of exponentially more profound impact — then federal IT decision-makers have a duty as public servants to seriously explore and invest in this technology.

-While still an emerging technology in terms of quantum cryptography, QKD, while limited, does exist today in solutions like IBM’s lattice-based cryptographic suite, known as CRYSTALS, Sutor says.
+While still an emerging technology being reviewed for standardization by NIST, quantum safe cryptography does exist today in solutions like IBM’s lattice-based cryptographic suite, known as CRYSTALS, Sutor says.